horia141/jupiter/docs/README.md

 * Mobile Capacitor - the WebUI delivered as mobile apps for iOS and Android, via their respective distribution mechanism.
 * Mobile PWA - the WebUI delivered as mobile apps via PWA.

+Another piece of associated information is platform.
+Presently there are:

+* Desktop - the default platform really.
+Can be any shell.
+* Mobile iOS - a mobile device running iOS.
+Can only be Mobile Capacitor or Mobie PWA shells.
+* Tablet iOS - a tablet device running iOS.
+Can only be Mobile Capacitor or Mobie PWA shells.
+* Mobile Android - a mobile device running Android.
+Can only be Mobile Capacitor or Mobie PWA shells.
+* Tablet Android - a tablet device running Android.
+Can only be Mobile Capacitor or Mobie PWA shells.

+On top of this there are also distributions (rather like channels):

+* Web - the app is presented over the web.
+For Browsers only.
+* Mac Web - the app is downloaded as a `dmg` archive from a website (presently GitHub releases).
+Installs from a 3rd party.
+For Desktop Electron only on Desktop platform.
+* Mac Store - the app is downloaded from the Mac Store.
+For Desktop Electron only on Desktop platform.
+* App Store - the app is downloaded from the App Store.
+For Mobile Capacitor only on Mobile iOS and Tablet iOS platforms.
+* Google Play Store - the app is downloaded from the Google App Store.
+  For Mobile Capacitor only on Mobile Android and Tablet Android platforms.

 ## Running Tests